-During the discussion the applicant a very experienced local restaurateur with many years in the hospitality industry, explained that the scale of the building proposed was necessary to deliver the necessary number of covers to enable the public house to be sustainable business particularly in light of the significant initial extra expense incurred through the restoration of the listed elements of the house.
-These were 20% more than the repair of non listed fabric.
+During the discussion the applicant a very experienced local restaurateur with many years in the hospitality industry, explained that the scale of the building proposed was necessary to deliver the necessary number of covers.
+This would enable the public house to be sustainable business particularly in light of the significant initial extra expense incurred through the restoration of the listed elements of the house.
+The budget increased by 20%.
 Ms Baker understood the problem and in helping to get the Six Bells restored and self sustaining sent the following response on the 29th March 2018 to the applicant's consultant.
 (The original email can be provided upon request)